Qiskit/rustworkx/docs/source/networkx.rst

 Similarly when there are algorithm functions that operate on a node or edge data, callback functions are used in retworkx to return statically typed data from node or edge payloads to use for various algorithms.
-In networkx this is typically done using named attributes of nodes or edges (the typical example is a node or edge attribute named ``weight`` is used by default for functions that need a numerical weight).
+In networkx this is typically done using named attributes of nodes or edges (the typical example of a node or edge attribute named ``weight`` is used by default for functions that need a numerical weight).